David Wright: 2011

 On April 5, 2011, Wright singled against the Phillies' Cole Hamels for his 90th career game-winning RBI, surpassing Mike Piazza for the most in Mets history.
-Then on May 16, 2011, after undergoing examination by team doctors, it was announced Wright had a stress fracture in his lower back.
-The injury (caused by a diving tag on the Astros' Carlos Lee) forced him to spend more than two months on the disabled list.
-Wright was activated from the DL on July 22, 2011.
-That day, he went 2-for-5 and had two RBIs and scored two runs against the Florida Marlins.
-In his first series coming back from the DL, Wright hit 6-for-14, with one home run, three doubles and six RBIs.
-Wright enjoyed a career first on August 7, 2011, against the Atlanta Braves, playing shortstop for the first time in his professional career due to injuries to José Reyes (hamstring) and Daniel Murphy (MCL).
+Then on May 16, after undergoing examination by team doctors, it was announced Wright had a stress fracture in his lower back.
+The injury (caused by a diving tag on the Houston Astros' Carlos Lee) forced him to spend more than two months on the disabled list.
+Wright was activated from the DL on July 22.
+That day, he went 2-for-5 and had two RBIs and scored two runs against the Marlins.
+In his first series coming back from the DL, Wright hit 6-for-14, with one home run, three doubles, and six RBIs.
+Wright enjoyed a career first on August 7, against the Atlanta Braves, playing shortstop for the first time in his professional career due to injuries to José Reyes (hamstring) and Daniel Murphy (MCL).
 In only 102 games, Wright finished the season with a .254 batting average, .345 on-base percentage, 14 home runs, 61 RBIs, 52 walks, and 13 stolen bases.